goFrendiAsgard/chimera-framework/README.md

 You can also define TIMEOUT and PUBLISHED directory when running `chimera-serve`.
 In Unix, you can do this: `TIMEOUT=5000 PUBLISHED=. chimera-serve` to start the web service that only allows client to access chains in current directory.
 The maximum execution process should be 5000 ms. Otherwise, a request time out will be returned.

-Similar mechanism also works when you run `chimera-send`. `TIMEOUT=1000 chimera-send tests/chain-minimal.yaml 4 4` will makes the process only waits for maximum 1 second response from server.
+Similar mechanism also works when you run `chimera-send`. `TIMEOUT=1000 chimera-send tests/chain-minimal.yaml 4 4` will make the process only waits for maximum 1 second response from server.

 # Utilities